High Blood Pressure and Smoking

 How Will I Feel When I Quit?

-When withdrawal symptoms occur within the first few days after quitting, stay in control.
+When withdrawal symptoms strike within the first few days after quitting, stay in control.
 Think about your reasons for quitting.
 Remind yourself that these are signs that your body is healing and getting used to being without cigarettes.

 The withdrawal symptoms are strongest when you first quit and will go away within 10 to 14 days.

 Most smokers quit three times before they are successful.
 If you smoke after trying to quit, don't give up!
 Plan ahead and think about what you will do next time you get the urge to smoke.